roddas/roddas/docs/swe/swe_projects.md

 # Projects

+<p>In these projects I applied several Software Engineering concepts that I learned over time.
+Some of them are unfinished, but I'm working daily to improve them. </p>

 |Name| Description  | Language and Techs |Link |
 | -- | -- | -- |-- |
 | CyberSkule  |  A simple platform to learn about cybersecurity in a fun and playful way | NodeJS + AdonisJS + PostgreSQL + NextJS + TailwindCSS | [CyberSkule](https://cyber.skule.io/home) |